Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Some remarks on large deviations

 To make a proof within the general theory of large deviations, we note that, if $j_-<j_+$, any real function $R$ has the property that \be \lim_{\varepsilon \searrow 0}\inf_{j\in ]j_-+\varepsilon, j_+ -\varepsilon[}R(j)= \inf_{j\in ]j_-, j_+[ }R(j). \ee Moreover, if $R$ is lower semi-continuous then \be \lim_{\varepsilon \searrow 0}\inf_{j\in [j_--\varepsilon, j_+ +\varepsilon]}R(j)= \inf_{j\in [j_-, j_+] }R(j). \ee Now, let $\varepsilon>0$.
 For $s$ large enough, $C_s<\varepsilon$ by hypothesis, so that \be \Prob\left(\frac{Y_s}{s}\in [j_-,j_+]\right)\leq \Prob\left(\frac{X_s}{s}\in [j_--\varepsilon,j_++\varepsilon]\right) \textrm{ for $s\geq t$} \ee whenever $t$ is such that $C_s\leq \varepsilon$ for $s\geq t$.
 Then \be \inf_{s\geq t} -\frac{1}{s}\ln \Prob\left(\frac{X_s}{s}\in [j_--\varepsilon,j_++\varepsilon]\right) \leq \inf_{s\geq t} -\frac{1}{s}\ln \Prob\left(\frac{Y_s}{s}\in [j_-,j_+]\right), \ee so taking $t\to+\infty$ one gets \be \liminf_{t\to+\infty} -\frac{1}{t}\ln \Prob\left(\frac{X_t}{t}\in [j_--\varepsilon,j_++\varepsilon]\right) \leq \liminf_{t\to+\infty} -\frac{1}{t}\ln \Prob\left(\frac{Y_t}{t}\in [j_-,j_+]\right). \ee Assuming $X_t$ has a large deviation function, the left-hand side is $\geq \inf_{j\in [j_--\varepsilon, j_++\varepsilon]}R_X(j)$ by \eqref{defRXa}, so we have proved that for any $\varepsilon >0$ one has \be \inf_{j\in [j_--\varepsilon, j_++\varepsilon]}R_X(j)\leq \liminf_{t\to+\infty} -\frac{1}{t}\ln \Prob\left(\frac{Y_t}{t}\in [j_-,j_+]\right). \ee In the same vein, assuming $j_-<j_+$, one has, for $\varepsilon$ small enough ($\varepsilon<\frac{j_+-j_-}{2}$) \be \Prob\left(\frac{X_s}{s}\in ]j_-+\varepsilon,j_+-\varepsilon]\right)\leq \Prob\left(\frac{Y_s}{s}\in ]j_-,j_+[\right)\textrm{ for $s\geq t$} \ee whenever $t$ is such that $C_s\leq \varepsilon$ for $s\geq t$.
 As above, we infer that \be \limsup_{t\to+\infty} -\frac{1}{t}\ln \Prob\left(\frac{Y_t}{t}\in ]j_-,j_+[\right)\leq \limsup_{t\to+\infty} -\frac{1}{t}\ln \Prob\left(\frac{X_t}{t}\in ]j_-+\varepsilon,j_+-\varepsilon[\right). \ee Assuming $X_t$ has a large deviation function, the right-hand side is $\leq \inf_{j\in ]j_-+\varepsilon, j_+-\varepsilon]}R_X(j)$ by \eqref{defRXb}, so for $\varepsilon$ small enough one has \be \limsup_{t\to+\infty} -\frac{1}{t}\ln \Prob\left(\frac{Y_t}{t}\in ]j_-,j_+[\right)\leq \inf_{j\in ]j_-+\varepsilon, j_+-\varepsilon[}R_X(j) \ee Taking the limit $\varepsilon \searrow 0$ in \eqref{ineq1} and \eqref{ineq2} (using the lower semi-continuity of $R_X$ in \eqref{ineq1}) we obtain precisely that $Y_t$ satisfies an LDP \eqref{defRXa}--\eqref{defRXb} with large deviation function $R_X$.
 This proves that the alternative \eqref{alternative} holds.

 We conclude this discussion with a (counter)-example which has the advantage of being extremely simple, but the drawback that it is artificial (in particular, it is not continuous in probability, it even has non-random discontinuity times).
-The example is $X_t\equiv \lfloor t\rfloor$ the integer part of $t$, i.e. $\lfloor t\rfloor$ is an integer and $\lfloor t\rfloor\leq t< \lfloor t\rfloor+1$.